 She files merger notifications, lodges complaints for abuses of dominant position and represents undertakings in investigations on cartels before national and European Competition authorities.

-She also assists public authorities in relation to their compliance with applicable European law, for instance in the implementation of European directives.
+She also advices public authorities on compliance of their actions to the relevant European law, for instance on the implementation of European directives.

 She represents undertakings in litigations with the European Commission regarding European subsidies.

-She has a recognized expertise in relation to air transportation and the aviation sector (financing of airport activities and infrastructure, contracts with airlines, handling, airport licenses, safety, etc.), the banking sector, the steel manufacturing industry, energy and government investments (capital financing, guarantees, loans).
-In the aviation sector, she has acted on behalf of Belgium in relation to the investigation conducted by the EU Commission in relation to the financing of the Charleroi and Ryanair airport since 2002.
-She has assisted French, Dutch, Romanian and Spanish regional authorities and airports in European Commission investigations and has advised them in relation to their compliance with financing and commercial commitments pursuant to contracts with airlines under European law and in relation to State aid provisions thereto.
-She also advices airlines on the public investments they may benefit from their public shareholders.
+She has a recognized expertise in air transport and the airport sector (financing of airport activities and infrastructure, contracts with airlines, groundhandling, airport charges, etc.), the banking sector, the steel manufacturing industry, energy and public investments (capital injections, guarantees, loans).
+In the aviation sector, she has represented the Belgian authorities in the investigation of the European Commission on the financing of the Charleroi Airport and Ryanair airport since 2002.
+She has assisted French, Dutch, Romanian and Spanish regional authorities and airports in European Commission investigations and advises them daily on the compliance of their funding and their contracts with airlines to European law and more particularly to State aid rules.
+She is also consulted by airlines on the public investments they may benefit from their public shareholders.

-She regularly lectures on State aid at the Université Paris I - Panthéon-Sorbonne [Panthéon-Sorbonne University], at the Ecole d’Administration publique commune à la Communauté française et à la Région wallone [Common Public School of Administration to the French Community and the Wallonia region],at the Ecole Nationale d’Aviation Civile [National School of Civil Aviation] and at the Assembly of European Regions, at Connect, etc.
+She lectures on State aid at the Université Paris I - Panthéon- Sorbonne [Panthéon-Sorbonne University], at the Ecole d’Administration publique commune à la Communauté française et à la Région wallone [Common Public School of Administration to the French Community and the Wallonia region],at the Ecole Nationale d’Aviation Civile [National School of Civil Aviation] and at the Assembly of European Regions, at Connect, etc.

 She is regularly invited to hearings by the Committee of the Regions as an expert in State aid.
-Thus, as a specialist in the practice of these matters, on 19 September 2016 she participated, along with representatives of the European Commission, in a briefing to the members of the Committee of the Regions on the notion of State aid (see the programme: http://cor.europa.eu/en/events/Pages/notion-stateaid.aspx)
+Thus, on 19 September 2016, she participated, as a legal practitioner, in a presentation of the Communication of the European Commission on the notion of State aid to the members of the Committee of the Regions, along with representatives of the European Commission.

 She is a member of the Scientific Committee of the Revue du droit des Industries de réseau [Network Industries Law Review] (“RDIR”), of the “Competition Women’s Network” and the Belgian Competition Law Association.